packit/packit.dev/content/docs/source-git/how-to-source-git.md

 ### Downstream patches

-It's a common practice to pick up fixes from the master branch of an upstream project and backport them to the current (older) version of a package in a distribution.
+It's a common practice to pick up fixes from the main upstream branch and backport them to the current (older) version of a package in a distribution.
 Alternatively to accommodate changes specific to the distribution which are not merged upstream.

 In this stage, we are going to apply all downstream patches we have defined in our spec file.